Appverse-Archive/appverse-mobile/appverse-core/README.md

 For more information, please refer to <http://appverse.github.com>.

 ## Using
-Load project in Eclipse > Export > Java > JAR file > appverse-core/dist/appverse-core.jar
+Load project in Netbeans > Clean and Build

 ## License